cossacklabs/acra/README.md

 1. You deploy AcraTranslator in your infrastructure and configure TLS certificates.
 2. Once AcraTranslator is deployed, it is ready to accept API requests.
 3. Your application calls AcraTranslator and sends data fields and operations on them (encryption, decryption, tokenisation, detokenisation).
 4. On receiving API requests, AcraTranslator performs the required operation and sends the result back to the app.
 Suppose the app sends the "email" field and "encrypt" operation.
-In that case, the original data ("string") is encrypted into [cryptographic container](https://docs.cossacklabs.com/acra/acra-in-depth/data-structures/) and sent back to the app as binary data.
+In that case, the original string is encrypted into [cryptographic container](https://docs.cossacklabs.com/acra/acra-in-depth/data-structures/) and sent back to the app as binary data.
 5. The application takes encrypted data and stores it in the database/datastore.
 6. Once the application needs to get plaintext data, it reads encrypted data from the database/datastore, and sends an API request to the AcraTranslator.
 Suppose the app sends the "email" field and "decrypt" operation.
 In that case, the original data (binary blob) is decrypted to a string and sent to the app back.